andrei572/samples/analytics.md

     Relativity.Services.Analytics.IIndexManager indexManager = _serviceFactory.CreateProxy<IIndexManager>();
     ```

-    For more information about creating proxies, see [Connect to the Services API](../Basic_concepts/Connect_to_the_Services_API.htm).

-2. Instantiate a WorkspaceRef object to specify the workspace where you want to create an index:
+2. Instantiate a `WorkspaceRef` object to specify the workspace where you want to create an index:

     ```csharp
     Relativity.Services.Workspace.WorkspaceRef workspaceRef = new Relativity.Services.Workspace.WorkspaceRef() { ArtifactID = 12345 };
     ```

-3. Instantiate the new AnalyticsIndex object with index properties:
+3. Instantiate the new `AnalyticsIndex` object with index properties:

     ```csharp
     Relativity.Services.Analytics.AnalyticsIndex indexDTO = new Relativity.Services.Analytics.AnalyticsIndex()